SirNomzAlot/RTParallelDemo/README.md

 # RTParallelDemo
-A Demo of a real time parallel projection.
+A Demo of a psuedo parallel projection.
 It's real jank but it works.

 Works by using a transformation matrix full of trig functions to manipulate